Evgenia Medvedeva: 2015–2016 season: World and European titles

+Medvedeva became age-eligible to compete at the senior international level for the 2015–2016 season.
+She started her season with a gold medal at the 2015 Ondrej Nepela Trophy, an ISU Challenger Series (CS) event in early October.
+Later that month, she competed at her first senior Grand Prix event – 2015 Skate America.
+Finishing first in the short program and second in the free skate, she won the gold medal ahead of Gracie Gold of the United States.
+During practice, she fell into the boards and sustained an injury; her coaches taped her elbow and gave her painkillers, and she was later diagnosed with a fracture.
+Medvedeva won silver at her next Grand Prix assignment, the 2015 Rostelecom Cup, behind compatriot Elena Radionova.

 In December, at the Grand Prix Final in Barcelona, Spain, Medvedeva placed first in both segments on her way to the gold medal, ahead of Satoko Miyahara, and became the fifth-youngest Grand Prix Final champion, at age 16.
 At the end of the month, she won gold at the 2016 Russian Championships, ahead of silver medalist Radionova.

 In January 2016, Medvedeva competed at her first senior-level ISU Championships, the 2016 European Championships in Bratislava, Slovakia.
-Finishing first in both short and free, she won the gold medal while her teammates Radionova (−5.46) and Anna Pogorilaya (−28.40) took silver and bronze respectively, producing the second consecutive Russian sweep of the podium.
+She finished first in both the short and free programs despite falling on her double Axel jump in the free skate.
+She won the gold medal while her teammates Radionova (−5.46) and Anna Pogorilaya (−28.40) took silver and bronze respectively, producing the second consecutive Russian sweep of the podium.